ASP accountSave with an ASP account to buy your first home.

 How is the interest rate calculated?

 ASP account offers a better interest rate on your savings.
-In addition to the 1% deposit rate, we may pay a 4%* bonus interest rate for the first year of saving, and then for the five following years at most.
-You will receive bonus interest if you meet the terms of the ASP account and purchase a home with an ASP loan.
+In addition to the 1% deposit rate, we will pay a 4%* bonus interest rate for the first year of saving, and then for the five following calendar years at most.
+The additional interest is paid when you have reached your savings target and you withdraw the ASP loan.

 The principal and deposit interest of an ASP account are covered by the deposit guarantee to the amount prescribed by law.
 OP Financial Group member banks are considered a single bank from the perspective of the deposit guarantee.